chrisguindon/chrisguindon.github.io/content/post/eclipse-iot-website-redesign.md

 Yes, you got that right, the end result is **-77,116 lines of code** because we took the opportunity to clean up our codebase.

-When we started this project, we made sure to define our [goals](https://github.com/EclipseFdn/iot.eclipse.org/issues/179) for the new redesign:
+To kickoff this initiave, the community help us define the [goals](https://github.com/EclipseFdn/iot.eclipse.org/issues/179) for this redesign:

 1. **Improve our information architecture**: \
 With the help of [Frédéric Desbiens](https://accounts.eclipse.org/users/fdesbiens), the community created a new [structure](https://github.com/EclipseFdn/iot.eclipse.org/files/3591212/iot.eclipse.org.new.structure.v2.pdf) for the website.